JLany/Sudoku-Solver/README.md

 # Sudoku-Solver
-Sudoku Solver Program using "Backtracking"
+Sudoku Solver Program using "Backtracking".

 BEWARE!
 IT IS TOO FAST.